Wartburg 353: Popularity

-It was also available as a pickup version named Wartburg 353 Trans, but was not very successful, mainly due to limited payload (only 450 kg) and low volume of transport.
+It was also available as a pickup version named Wartburg 353 Trans but was unsuccessful, mainly due to limited payload (only 450 kg) and low transport volume.
 It was mainly used for small deliveries.
-This car was only sold in export, as it would have been useful mostly to the kinds of private business endeavors that were illegal in East Germany.
+This car was only sold for export, as it would have been useful mostly to the illegal private business endeavors in East Germany.

 Wartburg owners' clubs exist throughout Europe and some Wartburgs are still used as rally racing cars.

 Production

 Over a million Wartburg 353s were produced overall.